AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alternates-equivalence.md

 7. Select **Save**.
 The alternate courses are now saved.

-The progress bar on each of the two courses will now show 100% (completed) if one of the courses is completed.
+The progress is not affected by alternate completion.
+When a course or learning path is completed via an alternate completion, the learner can still access and consume it directly to reinforce learning and obtain downstream benefits (for example, gamification points).
+In such cases, the progress status reflects the learner's actual progress from direct consumption, independent of the alternate completion state.
 You'll also receive an in-app notification and an email notification about the completion via an alternate.

 There are multiple benefits of this completion, which are listed below:

 * This counts as completion as part of the learning path where this is present.
 * This also opens up any other linked courses/paths.

 ## Settings for power users